simhaonline/mmv/README.md

 ## Prerequisites

-The script automates as much as possible but there is one thing out of its reach - dns.
-You'll need a valid A and/or AAAA record for the domain you're going to use and for a subdomain `mail.domain.tld`.
+The script automates as much as possible but there is one thing out of its reach - DNS.
+If your email is `user@example.com`, you'll need A/AAAA records for `mail.example.com`.

 ## Installation

     git clone git://git.yotsev.xyz/mmv.git
     cd mmv
-    ./setup.sh domain.tld
+    ./mmv example.com

+If you want to add another domain, simply run the script again:

+    ./mmv another-domain.tld

 ## Post-execution

-After the script has finished executing successfully, it will have written dns record that you have to paste into your name server or your registrar's interface.
+After the script has finished executing successfully, it will have written DNS record that you have to paste into your name server or your registrar's interface.

 ## Usage

-After everything is in place, you can use the newly created script `newuser` to add a user account.
+After everything is in place, you can use the newly created script `madduser` to add a user account.
+You'll be prompted for a password.

-    ./newuser
+    madduser DOMAIN USERNAME

+You can similarly delete users with `mdeluser`.

+    mdeluser DOMAIN USERNAME

+And change a password with `mpasswd`.

+    mpasswd DOMAIN USERNAME